elastos/Elastos.ELA.MiscTools/docs/ela/elastos-ela-v0.9.8.md

 ```bash
 $ rm -r ~/node/ela/elastos/data/checkpoints
 ```
-5. Copy the "sponsors" file to the working directory of the ela node or configure the config.json file using "SponsorsFilePath" to specify the "sponsors" file path, refer to the example as below
+5. Copy the "sponsors" file to the working directory of the ela node or configure the "config.json" file of ela node using "SponsorsFilePath" to specify the "sponsors" file path, refer to the example as below

 {
     "Configuration": {